Stamina is the ability to sustain a high level of physical energy throughout the week.

 Ideally, a healthy human should be able to sustain prolonged effort – mentally or physically – with a sense of enthusiasm:

 - do you lunge joyfully out of bed most mornings feeling eager anticipation?

 - are you able to make it through a typical day while maintaining your physical and emotional energy until bedtime?

-If the answer to the above questions is “no,” then you probably lack stamina.
+If the answer to the above questions is “no,” you probably lack stamina.
+The motivational video lower within this article can help you get started.

-The secret to having endurance – and a cohesively high energy-level – involves good self-care.
+The secret to having stamina – a cohesively high energy level – involves good self-care.

 Consider how much the world is changing and how quickly.

 Just 30 years ago, taking good care of yourself consisted of popping a morning multivitamin and having your annual check-up at the doctor.

-But in today’s busier world, we need to use a different set of protocols in order to enjoy a robust physical and emotional health that can be sustained.
+But in today’s busier world, we need to use a different set of protocols to enjoy robust physical and emotional stamina – and so that health can be sustained.

 Many of us keep postponing improved self-care.